FloBroderick/pmm-home-test/README.md

 ### Create catchment areas around metro stations

-We are interested in studying the areas that are close to metro stations, as we acknowledge their commercial potential.
+We are interested in studying the areas that are close to metro stations, as we try to understand their commercial potential.

 Ideally, we would be interested in defining the boundaries of those areas based on whether it takes less than a 5-minute walk to get there.
 Because of technical limitations on the trial CARTO accounts, it is safer to use plain distance in meters.
 So we would approximate those areas and use 250m-radius circles ("buffers") instead.